libra/website/docs/libra-protocol.md

 ## Overview

-The **Libra Blockchain** is a cryptographically authenticated distributed database, and it is based on the **Libra protocol**.
+The Libra Blockchain is a cryptographically authenticated distributed database, and it is based on the Libra protocol.
 This document briefly describes the key concepts of the Libra protocol.
 For detailed description of all the elements of the Libra protocol, refer to the [Libra Blockchain technical paper]().

 The Libra Blockchain is maintained by a distributed network of [validator nodes](reference/glossary/#validators), also known as validators.
 The validators collectively follow a [consensus protocol](reference/glossary/#consensus-protocol) to agree on a total ordering of transactions in the blockchain.

-The Libra **testnet** is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).
+The Libra testnet is a demonstration of an early prototype of the Libra Blockchain software (Libra Core).

 ## Transactions and States

-At the heart of the Libra protocol are two fundamental concepts - **transactions** and **states**.
+At the heart of the Libra protocol are two fundamental concepts - transactions and states.
 At any point in time, the blockchain has a "state".
 The state (or ledger state) represents the current snapshot of data on the chain.
 Executing a transaction changes the state of the blockchain.

 ![Figure 1.1 A transaction changes state.](assets/illustrations/transactions.svg)
 <small>Figure 1.1 A transaction changes state.</small>